-First Strike coins are the current hot promotions of telemarketers.
-Precious metals investors should, in most instances, avoid First Strike coins.
-This article explains what First Strike are, how they came to be, and the risks they carry.
+So-called First Strike coins and Early Release coins are often promoted by telemarketers.
+Precious metals investors should, in most instances, avoid them.
+This article explains what First Strike/Early Release coins are, how they came to be and the risks they carry.

 First Strike Definition

-As the U.S. Mint website notes, “Currently, there is no widely-accepted and standardized numismatic industry definition of first strike.”
+The U.S. Mint website has noted, “. . . there is no widely-accepted and standardized numismatic industry definition of first strike.”
 Accordingly, firms promoting First Strike coins use their own definitions and often embellish First Strike with fanciful and sometimes misleading explanations as to what First Strike coins really are.

 According to one website, First Strike coins are the first coins struck from a new set of dies and are “often are the most coveted by collectors, having sharper details and even sometimes proof-like qualities.”
 Yet a reading of the U.S. Mint’s website posting about First Strike coins challenges this definition.